zakirhussainshaik/starter-hugo-academic/content/post/channel-hardening-and-favorable-propagation/index.md

 There is a very interesting observation in the above equation as $N \rightarrow \infty$, i.e., as the number of antennas at the base station grows higher and higher.
 Can you see ?

-To see that, let's consider a Rayleigh fading channel model which is most commonly used to model wireless channels in literature.
-Moreover, assume that all the elements of the channel vector are i.i.d and have zero-mean with unit variance (for the sake of simplicity).
+To see that, let's consider a Rayleigh fading channel model which is most commonly used to model wireless channels in academic literature.
+Moreover, assume that all the elements of the channel vector are i.i.d (independent and identically distributed) and have zero-mean with unit variance (for the sake of simplicity).

 Then from the law of large number following holds